-- The majority of homework is related to the production of assessment tasks. - Organising and revising class notes for revision - Research for assessment - Completing rough drafts - Responding to teacher feedback in order to improve drafts and editing their own work
+Most homework is related to the production of assessment tasks.

+- Organising and revising class notes for revision - Research for assessment - Completing rough drafts - Responding to teacher feedback to improve drafts and editing their own work

 Computer Software and Hardware Requirements: Students in this subject will work with Microsoft Office (freely available to EQ students) for the presentation of information in Word and/or PowerPoint and OneNote.
 They may also access the internet to research information